Download Appraisal forms:

 3. If you feel like your teacher is also a great personal mentor, ask them for advice on aspects of your life.
-Start with safe topics like college and academic questions.
-Later you can ask them which college they attended and why they chose that one.
+Start with safe topics, like college and academic questions.
+Later, you can ask them which college they attended and why they chose that college.

 4. Speak candidly with your counselor and/or teachers about any challenges you’ve experienced outside the classroom.
 They can provide this information in their recommendations and give admissions officers more context as to your specific circumstances.

 It may take you a bit to begin to see teachers as people that can offer you more than just information on their subjects of expertise.
-Then, later, when you ask for a recommendation, you know that they will have a lot from which to draw.
+Then, later, when you ask for a recommendation, you know that they will have a lot of content to draw from.

-Typically, you will need to obtain three recommendations:
+Typically, you will need to obtain 3 recommendations:

 • Two from teachers who have taught you in a core academic subject (e.g., math, science, history/social studies, English, foreign language) from your junior or sophomore year.
 You may consider asking a senior teacher who has taught you prior to senior year.

-• One from a counselor who will be able to place your achievements in the context of the students at your school and community.
+• One from a counselor who will be able to paint a picture of who you’re as an individual and a student.